 Join a rapidly growing industry and have the opportunity to make a difference in the lives of others daily.
 A healthcare management technology (HCMT) professional ensures a healthcare facility is running as it should in terms of budget and the goals of the facility’s practitioners.
-Essentially, an HCMT professional oversees the day-to-day operations of a healthcare facility.
+Essentially, an HCMT professional oversees the day-to-day business operations of a healthcare facility.

 Professionals within this field may work at organizations such as:

-© 2021 University of Cincinnati Online Copyright Information
+© 2024 University of Cincinnati Online Copyright Information